The Nurse Practitioner salary in Vermont is on the average $116,997 per year.

 The more experienced ones with 10 or more years of experience earns $127,725

-10 Highest Paying Companies for Nurse Practitioners in Vermont
+10 Companies with Highest Nurse Practitioner Salary in Vermont

 Salary information for Nurse Practitioners in top 10 paying companies in Vermont: